The project aims at developing innovative products and solutions to make it easier for elderly people to achieve a healthy diet.

 In MATLYST a wide array of consumer studies has been conducted to identify age-related factors associated with food, food behavior and food habits among active elderly living at home.
 Insights from the studies constitute directional input for the food industry to develop prototypes of products adapted to older age segments.
 MATLYST is designed for collaboration between the industry partners about prototype/concept development that will cover the nutritional requirements of home-living elderly throughout the day.
 An essential factor in development of prototypes that will be tested in MATLYST, is to ascertain how changing digestive processes in elderly influence nutrient uptake.
 Development of a new rapid method to test how products influence digestion using a model tailored to specifications of the elderly age group will be of particular use to the food industry.
-The project has so far resulted in development of one prototype that has been through sensory and consumer testing as well as testing in a digestion model for elderly.
+The project has developed two prototypes that have been through sensory and consumer testing as well as testing in a digestion model for elderly.
 Results from this testing have provided relevant information for testing a second concept food.

-A core activity in MATLYST concerns communication and dissemination activities due to the holistic perspective involving the total food day as well as many different partners.
+A core activity in MATLYST concerns communication and dissemination activities due to the holistic perspective involving food throughout the whole day as well as many different partners.
+Results from the project have been disseminated in scientific settings as well as for users and authorities.
 New approaches to dissemination and communication will be tried and tested.